bunsanweb/grp-demo/readme.md

 </html>
 ```

-Put the `grp.m.js` file into the same directory of the `hello.m.html`.
+Put the `grp.m.js` file into the same directory as `hello.m.html`.

-After `proxyd.js` ran at localhost,
+After `proxyd.js` runs at localhost,
 directly open the `hello.m.js` file with a modern browser enabled ES module
-(firefox-60), or open via simple http server such as
+(firefox-60), or via a simple http server such as
 `python3 -m http.server` (chrome).

-Wait a little, then the page shows some link to a URL on `proxyUrl`.
+Wait a little, then the page will show some links to a URL on `proxyUrl`.
-After clicked to open the link,
+After clicking the link,
-the text `Hello World! from ...` generated on the browser tab is shown.
+the text `Hello World! from ...` will be generated in the browser tab.

 For more details, see [examples](./examples/).

 ## Interface for client side scripting

-NOTE: these are experimental structure.
+NOTE: These are experimental structures.

 - static `ReverseTarget.connect(proxyUrl, privateKey = null)`:
   returns a `Promise` of [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) object called as `target`